 A number of project scenarios were assessed for each location including the original cable loop to arrive at the currently proposed solutions.

-As part of the design for the HDD bore, Ausgrid is considering future energy requirements for the Island and the possibility of including NBN and other communication cables or fibres.
+As part of the design for the HDD bore, Ausgrid is considering future energy requirements for the Island.

 Under the Environmental Planning and Assessment Act 1979, Ausgrid is the determining authority for this project.